 Read more: Best Android phones

 Google recently introduced Android Messages for Web, which lets you view your phone messages and text from your computer.
-Pairing with Chromebook is expected to make this mobile-desktop tie-up even more seamless.